LetCompliance

 EPC C Rating for Landlords 2026: Deadline + Fines

-The government's proposed EPC C minimum for rental properties is approaching.
-Here's what's confirmed, what's proposed, and what landlords should be doing now.
+The government's confirmed EPC C minimum for rental properties lands on 1 October 2030.
+Here's what's confirmed and what landlords should be doing now.

 TL;DR — quick answer

-The government's proposed EPC C minimum for rental properties is approaching.
-Here's what's confirmed, what's proposed, and what landlords should be doing now.
+The government's confirmed EPC C minimum for rental properties lands on 1 October 2030.
+Here's what's confirmed and what landlords should be doing now.

 Current EPC Requirements for Landlords